wp-plugins/auto-iframe/readme.txt

 * border = enable the border on the iFrame.
 Default = 0.
 * scroll = enable the scroll bar on the iFrame.
 Default = no.

+Note: Auto re-sizing of the iFrame for cross domain sites does not work, this is a security protection provided by the browser and there is no way around it.

 == Installation ==

 1. Extract the archive file into your plugins directory in the auto-iframe folder.